DiscordDigital/autoadmin-node/README.md

 await autoadmin({action: 'unhook'})
 ```

-`True` is returned when the action has been completed successfully.
+`true` is returned when the action has been completed successfully.